Chiropractic: Education, licensing, and regulation

 Requirements vary between countries.
-In the U.S. chiropractors obtain a non-medical accredited diploma in the field of chiropractic.
+In the U.S., chiropractors obtain a non-medical, accredited diploma in chiropractic.
 Chiropractic education in the U.S. has been criticized for failing to meet generally accepted standards of evidence-based medicine.
 The curriculum content of North American chiropractic and medical colleges with regard to basic and clinical sciences has little similarity, both in the kinds of subjects offered and in the time assigned to each subject.
 Accredited chiropractic programs in the U.S. require that applicants have 90 semester hours of undergraduate education with a grade point average of at least 3.0 on a 4.0 scale.
 Many programs require at least three years of undergraduate education, and more are requiring a bachelor's degree.
-Canada requires a minimum three years of undergraduate education for applicants, and at least 4200 instructional hours (or the equivalent) of full-time chiropractic education for matriculation through an accredited chiropractic program.
+Canada requires a minimum of three years of undergraduate education for applicants, and at least 4200 instructional hours (or the equivalent) of full-time chiropractic education for matriculation through an accredited chiropractic program.
 Graduates of the Canadian Memorial Chiropractic College (CMCC) are formally recognized to have at least 7–8 years of university level education.
 The World Health Organization (WHO) guidelines suggest three major full-time educational paths culminating in either a DC, DCM, BSc, or MSc degree.
 Besides the full-time paths, they also suggest a conversion program for people with other health care education and limited training programs for regions where no legislation governs chiropractic.

 Upon graduation, there may be a requirement to pass national, state, or provincial board examinations before being licensed to practice in a particular jurisdiction.
 Depending on the location, continuing education may be required to renew these licenses.
 Specialty training is available through part-time postgraduate education programs such as chiropractic orthopedics and sports chiropractic, and through full-time residency programs such as radiology or orthopedics.